-6.7 Seed structure; appendages and dispersal mechanism
+Seed structure; appendages and dispersal mechanism

-Mature integumented fertilized ovule is the seed.
-It is the characteristic feature of spermatophytes i.e., seed plants.
+Mature integumented, fertilized ovule is the seed.
+It is the characteristic feature of spermatophytes, i.e., seed plants.

-Angiospermic plants are closed seeded plants i.e. seeds are covered within the fruit while in gymnosperms seed are naked i.e., seeds are not enclosed within the fruit.

-The seeds of angiosperms may be monocotyledonous and dicotyledonous as per the number of cotyledons present.
+Angiospermic plants are closed seeded plants, i.e., seeds are covered within the fruit, while in gymnosperms seeds are naked, i.e., seeds are not enclosed within the fruit.
+The seeds of angiosperms may be monocotyledonous or dicotyledonous as per the number of cotyledons present.

-6.7.1 Structure of seed
+Structure of seed